Transitioning your skincare for Summer

 7. KEEP IT SIMPLE

-For healthy skin in summertime, the fewer products the better.
-Skip the many layers and keep things simple.
-Create an easy regimen of cleansing, antioxidants, exfoliation, hydration and sunscreen.
-If you're a makeup wearer, try to opt for lighter products that will allow your skin to breathe such as tinted SPF and maybe choose to keep skin products at a minimum and highlight other features on the face instead.
+The fewer products the better, don't overwhelm your skin and focus on the basics.
+Create an easy routine that includes: cleansing, antioxidants, exfoliation, hydration and sunscreen.
+If you're a makeup wearer, opt for lighter products that will allow your skin to breathe such as tinted SPF and maybe choose to keep skin products at a minimum and highlight other features on the face instead.

 8. SPRING CLEAN

-Take time to spring clean your beauty cabinet and say goodbye to any beauty products that are past their expiration date.
+Take time to spring clean your beauty cabinet, letting go of things that afre past their prime.
 Look for the period-after-opening (PAO) symbol on the back or bottom of any product, which looks like like an open tub with a number next to or inside it.
 This tells you how many months your product should be effective for after opening.

 Wash all beauty tools including face cloths, re-usable cotton pads, ice-rollers and makeup brushes even more regularly in the summer months as these can be breeding ground for bacteria, which transfers to your face and can clog pores.